 North Carolina State University at Raleigh is a great option for students pursuing a Civil Engineering degree.
 Want a large student body?
 This college has over 20,000 students on campus.

 University of California - Davis is among your top options if you're planning on studying Civil Engineering.
 Students from the Civil Engineering program at University of California - Davis earn 7.7% above the the typical graduate with the same degree.
-It is established in the suburban region of Davis, California.
+Based in Davis, California, UC Davis offers a dependable, suburban experience for college students.